 However, as any farmer will tell you, there is no such thing as an "average" year.
 Indeed, weather in Illinois tends to be characterized by extremes, not averages.
 Of these, the extremes of flood and drought are the most dramatic, and the most destructive.

 These repeated dunkings left flood-plains flat and (because of the eroded upstream topsoil deposited on them as silt) richly fertile.
 Thus floodplains in Illinois came to serve a second, human function besides their natural one of flood control—farming.
 Aided in part by the authorization of local drainage districts with taxing powers in the 1880s, farmers undertook a massive campaign (still underway) to recapture Illinois from water.
 They built levees separating their fields from marauding watercourses and laid drain tiles to carry water away from them.
 Later, whole rivers would be "channelized."
-Improve the flow of water through a stream, the reasoning goes, and the stream will be able to move more water without overspilling its banks.
+Improve the flow of water through a stream, the reasoning goes, and the stream will be able to move more water without over-spilling its banks.
 To do this, stream channels were straightened and dredged and their banks stripped of channel-clogging trees.

 Water which once spilled out of a channel now was confined to it.
 The extra volume of water added to its speed, which increased its erosive rower which was turned indiscriminately against levees and natural stream banks alike.
-Worse, whereas previously only a fraction of the water entering a channel upstream made it to the stream's end without being at least temporarily waylaid, now all of it was sent careening downstream.
-Flooding eased upstream but downstream areas grew increasingly vulnerable as their neighbors upriver sent them their flood problems.
-C.O.D.
+Worse, whereas previously only a fraction of the water entering a channel upstream made it to the stream's end without being at least temporarily waylaid, now all of it was sent careening downstream at once.
+Flooding eased upstream but downstream areas grew increasingly vulnerable as their neighbors upriver sent them their flood problems, C.O.D.
 The result is one of those ironies to which certain public works bureaucracies seem insensible: Flooding has been made worse rather than alleviated.
 The highest flood on record at St. Louis happened in 1973.
-The Mississippi had been jammed with more water at least eight times before 1973, but it was being squeezed higher and higher by levees into a smaller and smaller space.
+The Mississippi had been jammed with more water at least eight times before 1973, but now it was being squeezed higher and higher by levees into a smaller and smaller space.

 In many ways Illinoisans have been engaged in an ongoing war with the state's rivers for control of its rich floodplains.
 As the flood damage statistics prove, the rivers enjoy superior forces.
 Like most occupying powers, humans pay a high price for security in the face of the rivers' hostile presence.
 It is not known exactly how much money has been spent on flood control in Illinois in the last 150 years, but the amount is sizable.
-Levees, reservoirs and other structures have been built by the U.S. Army Corps of Engineers, the U.S. Soil Conservation Service, the Illinois departments of Transportation and Agriculture (which have responsibility for urban and rural flood control respectively), local drainage and levee districts and individual farmers.
+Levees, reservoirs and other structures have been built by the U.S. Army Corps of Engineers, the U.S. Soil Conservation Service, the Illinois departments of Transportation and Agriculture (which have responsibility for urban and rural flood control respectively), local drainage and levee districts, and individual farmers.

 In the past, flood damages, and thus flood control projects, were concentrated in rural areas.
 The lower 80 miles of the Illinois River, for example, has been hemmed in by more than a dozen major levees (often with secondary levees behind them).
 Some of these levees are as long as eight miles, and most were built to keep dry the four to five miles of rich bottomland that lies between the present river channel and the river valley walls.

 However, the cost-benefit arithmetic of flood control in Illinois is changing.
 Stagnant price levels for farm crops on one hand and the escalating costs of construction on the other have made building dams and levees to protect agricultural land less and less affordable.
 Partly as a result, more public money is being invested in urban areas, where damages are more concentrated.
 The Soil Conservation Service (SCS), for example, for years spent its money on rural watershed projects, but in recent years has been working more in urban areas.
 The SCS is awaiting a final funding decision on a cooperative project with the Illinois Department of Transportation and the Chicago Metropolitan Sanitary District to build four detention reservoirs along the flood-prone Little Calumet River in southern Cook County.
-The service's share in the cost of this one project—estimated at $31.4 million in 1978 —is more than all the money it has spent on all its other projects in the state in the past 27 years.
+The service's share in the cost of this one project—estimated at $31.4 million in 1978—is more than all the money it has spent on all its other projects in the state in the past 27 years.